DanielBracha1/Useful-Replay-Scripts/Follow Mouse Input (with finger sprite)/README.md

 ## Following Objects & Other Options

-In some occasions your mouse input is not alligned with the GameObject being moved, making the position of the finger look strange.
+In some occasions your mouse input is not aligned with the GameObject being moved, making the position of the finger look strange.

 To follow a GameObject instead, whilst holding your mouse down also hold down the spacebar.
 You will notice that the finger is now following your object instead!
 (Example of this behaviour below)